SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 **SPI pins**

-The SPI pins (SCK, MISO, MOSI) is default to the ICSP pins.
-But for some Boards, maybe the SPI pins is at D11~D13, if so you need to change something in the PCBA.
-Take a look that the back of the PCBA, there're three pads, MOSI, MISO and SCK, they are default to A. You can change them to B if needed.
+The SPI pins (SCK, MISO, MOSI) are default to the ICSP pins.
+But for some Boards, maybe the SPI pins are at D11~D13, if so you need to make some change to the PCBA.
+Take a look at the back of the PCBA, there're three pads, MOSI, MISO and SCK, they are default to A. You can change them to B if needed.

 !!!note
     For Arduino UNO, Arduino Mega, Arduino Leonardo and any others AVR based Arduino boards, default is working.

 !!!warning
-    Be careful when you are going to change SPI pins, it's easy to hear yourself or the PCBA.
+    Be careful when you are going to change SPI pins, it's easy to hurt yourself or the PCBA.

 ## Getting Started
 -----
 Here's a simple demo to show you how CAN-BUS Shield works.
-In this demo we need 2 piece of CAN-BUS Shield as well as Arduino/Seeeduino.
+In this demo we need 2 pieces of CAN-BUS Shield as well as Arduino or Seeeduino.

 !!!note
     This demo is built under [Arduino IDE version 1.6.9](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-windows.zip).